Murray, Wawrinka clash in tie of Roland Garros first round - France 24

 World ranked 111 Murray needed a wild card to play in Paris this year but will at least be buoyed by boasting a 12-8 winning record over the 35-year-old Wawrinka, the world 17.

-Both men practiced together on Roland Garros' Philippe Chatrier Court this week.
+Both men practised together on Roland Garros' Philippe Chatrier Court this week.

 "Been a long journey to get back on Court Philipe Chatrier," Murray wrote on Instagram.